-We’ll explain the steps to creating a career plan and offer some helpful tips to keep you on the path to making your professional aspirations a reality.
+In this article, I’ll explain the steps to creating a career plan and provide tips to help you achieve your professional goals.
+Let’s start at the beginning!

 Why craft a career plan?